-Tracking the index can also be hazardous in some highly concentrated markets like SA.
-While investors tracking the Standard & Poor's (S&P) 500 will end up with a portfolio where the top 10 largest stocks represent less than a fifth of their portfolio, in a concentrated market like SA, Naspers will represent almost 20% of your portfolio (if you are tracking the Shareholder Weighted Index [SWIX]).
+No matter how artfully the passive sales pitch is presented, all passive investments fundamentally require investors to make an active decision.
+Investors need to choose from the myriads of indices, many with increasingly complex rules and algorithms, each with a potential materially different outcome over long periods.
+Passive investing is particularly ineffective in emerging markets such as SA, because our market is so highly concentrated.
+While US equity investors tracking the Standard & Poor's (S&P) 500 will end up with a portfolio where the top 10 largest stocks represent less than a fifth of their portfolio, in SA, Naspers alone will represent almost 20% of your portfolio (if you are tracking the Shareholder Weighted Index).
 One of the biggest selling points of passive investing is that you remove stock-specific risk and simply get the return of the market.
-In emerging markets, often investors end up with much more single-stock risk, and they do so without a skilled and experienced investment professional held accountable for the appropriateness of that weighting.
+In emerging markets, often investors end up with much more single-stock risk, and they do so without a skilled investment professional held accountable for the appropriateness of that weighting.